EQWorks/python-curriculum/03-data-containers-and-repetitions-3.md

 A few observations:
 1. We read a JSON file, load its content into a dictionary through the built-in `json` module, then _instantiate_ (or initialize) the dictionary into a custom `Norse` type object through the "magic" `__init__()` method.
 2. We verify the new instance in variable `n` as `<class 'norse_type.Norse'>`.
-3. We access the instance's `data` property and verify it's indeed the dictionary loaded through in step 1.
+3. We access the instance's `data` property and verify it's indeed a list of dictionaries loaded in step 1.
 4. We invoke the instance's `to_json()` method to output the JSON string derived from its `data` property.

 The name "`self`" is merely a convention to indicate that it applies to the type's _instance itself_; thus, it _can_ be named as any valid variable name, as long as it is the _first_ argument of the method definition.
 This concept is essential to understand to make great use of classes, objects, and the programming paradigm known as _Object-oriented programming_.